Restaurant Business Management Ideas

 Weekly & monthly management meetings should review daily reports and profit and loss (P&L) statements to find trends in the restaurant.
 Even if only two people, a regular but small meeting of the management team is a peak time to plan and set goals for the coming weeks and months.

-At these meetings, teams should review:
+At these meetings, teams should review the following:

 - P&L statements: